American Campus Communities: Partnerships

-American Campus Communities and the mental health non profit, Hi, How Are You Project, aim to tackle issues of mental health among U.S. college students through a residence life training and awareness program at more than 70 universities across the country.
+American Campus Communities and the mental health non-profit, Hi, How Are You Project, aim to tackle issues of mental health among U.S. college students through a residence life training and awareness program at more than 70 universities across the country.

 Criticism

-American Campus Communities' operation has seen criticism from tenants.
-In recent years, a series of incidents and complaints have emerged concerning American Campus Communities properties in the U-District.
-Tenants reported instances of unauthorized entries into their units, breaching rental laws, and disputed rules, such as pet bans and relocation notices.
-While American Campus Communities denied intentional demographic changes, tenants expressed concerns over the company's management practices, leading to the formation of a tenant association and intervention by the University of Washington.
-Despite efforts to address grievances and amend lease provisions, ongoing tensions persist between residents and ACC, underscoring challenges in maintaining a living environment.

 In December 2014, an incident occurred when University of Missouri student Jack Lipp fell from a balcony during a party due to a defective railing, resulting in his death.
 The property, owned by Ginger C, LLC, was slated for demolition by American Campus Communities to make room for a student housing complex.
 Subsequently, John and Stephanie Lipp, Jack's parents, filed a wrongful death lawsuit against multiple entities.
 After reaching a settlement, the Lipps secured a $5 million settlement with American Campus Communities, Ginger C, and Roland Management, approved by Judge Nanette K. Laughrey in April 2017.

 In a settlement reached in 2018, U.S. District Judge John Ross resolved a federal class action lawsuit alleging deceptive marketing practices from American Campus Communities.
 Filed by Brian Fellows and other students, the suit alleged that ACC falsely advertised monthly lease rates based on 12 full months while signing 11-and-a-half-month leases.
 The company agreed to pay $444,775, with $275,000 allocated to a class benefit fund, providing approximately $322.77 to each of the 852 claimants.
-American Campus Communities adjusted its advertising practices following the lawsuit's filing, substituting "monthly" with "installment" payments.
+American Campus Communities changed its advertising practices following the lawsuit's filing, substituting "monthly" with "installment" payments.
 Eligible tenants who signed leases between November 1, 2012, and November 15, 2016, were invited to participate in the class action suit.